LUMIZYME- alglucosidase alfa injection, powder, for solution

 • Risk of Cardiac Arrhythmia and Sudden Cardiac Death during General Anesthesia for Central Venous Catheter Placement: Caution should be used when administering general anesthesia for the placement of a central venous catheter intended for LUMIZYME infusion.
 (5.5)

-• Risk of Antibody Development: Patients with infantile-onset Pompe disease should have a cross-reactive immunologic material (CRIM) assessment early in their disease course and be managed by a clinical specialist knowledgeable in immune tolerance induction in Pompe disease to optimize treatment.
+• Risk of Developing Anti-alglucosidase Alfa Antibodies: Patients with IOPD should have a cross-reactive immunologic material (CRIM) assessment early in their disease course and be managed by a clinical specialist knowledgeable in immune tolerance induction in Pompe disease.
 (5.6)

 ADVERSE REACTIONS